 This isn't to detract from all the great things Smith did as a receiver.
 The intensity that led to jawing is one of the things that made him great.

 But that intensity also put the spotlight on Smith for things other than his performance, which distracted from improvement.
 The "Ice up, son" T-shirts that came out after Smith used those words on New England's Aqib Talib after the cornerback exited a heated Monday night game with a hip injury is a prime example.

 That fire also can be motivational.
-After Carolina lost its opener last season to Seattle, Smith defiantly predicted the Panthers would meet the Seahawks again deep in the playoffs.
+After Carolina lost its opener last season to Seattle, Smith defiantly predicted the Panthers would meet the Seahawks again in the Super Bowl.

-They came up one game short, losing to San Francisco in the NFC Divisional playoff game.
+They came up two games short, losing to San Francisco in the NFC Divisional playoff game.

 But with Smith obviously at the end of his career and the Panthers looking to move forward with quarterback Cam Newton and middle linebacker Luke Kuechly being the vocal leaders, the decision to let him go really wasn't as difficult as it seemed.

 That doesn't mean the Panthers won't jaw with each other, as Saturday was evidence of that.
 But it is more good-natured, like what Newton did to motivate rookie defensive end Kony Ealy.

 And Newton's first move after practice was to give Ealy a playful pat on the back and offer words of encouragement.